The Italian approach to foreign food

-Their devotion to Italian cuisine also includes the way and style of cooking typical of the Mediterranean diet, famously based on olive oil, fresh vegetables and fragrant herbs.
+Italians' devotion to their own cuisine also involve their trust in the Mediterranean diet, famously based on olive oil, fresh vegetables and fragrant herbs.
 When it comes to the crunch, Italians can be quite reluctant to eat foreign food, especially ethnic, spicy dishes, with atypical ingredients and flavors.

 Statistics say four Italians out of ten have never been to a foreign restaurant: despite the increasing diffusion of foreign eateries and take aways all over the country, when it comes to it, we remain quite skeptical.
 The only exotic dish which appears to have truly conquered the heart of the people of Italy is the ubiquitous turkish kebab, with its spiced lamb, fresh vegetables and mint and yogurt sauce; but, in the end, that is not so surprising.
 Typically eaten on the coasts of the Mediterranean Sea, the kebab is, indeed, just another example of a style of cuisine very close to our own.
 Whatever the reason, kebabs have become common chow for students, gourmet eaters and families alike.
 Their main ingredient, spicy, thinly sliced lamb meat has appeared among the toppings of one of Italy's kitchen finest: pizza.

-Keep in mind, though, that we are not all like this: in the past couple of decades, Italians have opened more and more to the delicacies and the pleasures of foreign dishes: in the end, we are "buon gustai", we love good chow, we were bound to fall in love with other cuisines, too!
-Nowadays, ethnic restaurants are found not only in the bigger cities, but also in smaller centers and attract a varied- albeit mostly younger- crowd.
+Keep in mind, though, that we are not all like this: in the past couple of decades, Italians have opened more and more to the delicacies and the pleasures of foreign dishes: in the end, we are "buon gustai", we love good food, so we were bound to fall in love with other cuisines, too.
+Nowadays, ethnic restaurants are found not only in larger cities, but also in smaller centers and attract a varied- albeit mostly younger- crowd.

 If you are going to Italy so, and you do not want to eat Italian –why wouldn't you, though?– rest assured you will find your favorite, ethnic dishes to munch on almost everywhere.
 However, isn't it better to enjoy a country's wealth and beauty also through its food?
-To say it with the old rhyme: isn't better, when in Rome, to do it like the Romans?
+To say it with the old rhyme: isn't it better, when in Rome, to do it like the Romans?